Category: Story

 +

 An effective story pitch sells your idea to your readers if you’re an indie author, or to an agent/publisher if you’re traditionally published.
 It’s a way to distill the heart of your story idea into a quick, simple description that hooks your readers and leaves them wanting more.
 A pitch is crucial in selling your book.
-If an author takes the traditional route, a … Read More DIY Workbook: Pre-Writing Genius
+If an author takes the traditional route, a … Read More DIY Workbook: Pitch It to Write It

 Listen to your inspiration or listen to the market?
 The Answer: Both